Learn To Ride

 Email us at firstname.lastname@example.org

 After teaching 1300+ children how to ride a bike safely and confidently, we can say with certainty, peer interaction is a great motivator!
 We feel that many children, even and especially those with anxiety and apprehension about riding, perform and learn better in a small group setting than one-on-one.
 That’s why we’re delighted to offer year-round small group Learn to Ride programs.

 NO. We have a fleet of high quality, ultra lightweight childrens’ bikes from our partners at [Woom Bikes USA] that we use for teaching.
 During the first lesson, we will fit your child to an appropriate bike to use in lessons.
 That said, it always our goal to transition the student back to their own bike successfully, so we will begin to transition to their bike as confidence and skills develop.
 Many of our students will need a new/larger bike after learning, and we work with our partner brands and Bike Doctor locally to help our PedalPower families select the right bike for their child.
 So please don’t rush out to buy something- but do bring his or her bike along to the first lesson as we’ll adjust the seat height, remove pedals and training wheels etc so your child can practice between lessons.

 Helmet (we do have spares just in case!)

 Water Bottle – important as bike lessons are hard work!

 Mom, Dad, Grandparents or Guardian to sign Waiver – we will have you sign a Waiver & Release.
-If a babysitter, friend or nanny will be bringing your child to the lesson, you can print and sign the waiver here.
+You can complete this online in advance to save time! here.

 No, not necessary.
 We learn to glide and balance first, which minimizes dramatic crashes (though everyone falls when learning to ride- it happen!).
 Knee and elbow pads tend to add more frustration and discomfort.